opf/openproject/docs/user-guide/projects/README.md

 - Creating your work package templates.
 - ...

 Navigate to the [project settings](project-settings) and click **Set as template** in the upper right corner.
 You can remove a project from the template collection on the same spot.

 <div class="alert alert-info" role="alert">
-**Note**: The option to set a project as template or to remove it from templates is only available for Administrators.
+**Please note**: The option to set a project as template or to remove it from templates is only available for Administrators.
 </div>